University of Chicago

 Our advisors graduated from the nation’s best universities and know what it takes to stand out in the admissions process.

-University of Chicago Students
+University of Chicago Enrollment

 Full-Time Undergrad Enrollment 7,513